hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/301_066_nanjunda_rao.md

 When you have succeeded in this paper, start vernacular ones on the same lines in Tamil, Telugu, Canarese, etc. We must reach the masses.
-The Madrasis are good, energetic, and all that, but the land of Shankarâchârya has lost the spirit of renunciation, it seems.
+The Madrasis are good, energetic, and all that, but the land of Shankarāchārya has lost the spirit of renunciation, it seems.

 My children must plunge into the breach, must renounce the world — then the firm foundation will be laid.